beNative/LogViewer/FUNCTIONAL_MANUAL.md

 ## 4. Log Viewer

 Once you have loaded data, this is the primary tab for analysis.
 The view is divided into three main areas: the **Filter Panel** on the left, the **Main Content Area** in the center, and the **Details Panel** on the right (when visible).
+The gray bars separating the panels are draggable splitters, allowing you to resize the layout to your preference.

 ### 4.1.
 Filter Panel